Furoshiki, or Japanese wrapping cloth, is a zero waste and affordable alternative to gift wrap. (Photo: Ekoshiki)

 Recycled paper

 Consider also using newspaper, outdated calendars, tissue paper from packages, old maps, damaged books — even old school notes!
-The many creative ways to use “scrap” paper will give your gifts a unique look and may also could evoke fond memories for the recipient (e.g., a map from a shared road trip).
+The many creative ways to use “scrap” paper will give your gifts a unique look and could evoke fond memories for the recipient (e.g., a map from a shared road trip).

 Decorate the wrapping with children’s drawings, your own doodles or potato stamps.
 Get crafty!